jeli2k/arc42_EcoRide/arc42/arc42-template-EN.md

 ## Quality Tree

-The Quality Tree outlines the fundamental principles of reliability, user-friendliness, and data security, shaping EcoRide's commitment to an innovative, secure, and sustainable ride-sharing experience
+Our Quality Tree consists of the values reliability, user-friendliness, and data security.
+The leaves are: Real-time Transaction Latency, Accurate ETA and Tracking, Intuitive App Interface, Efficient Customer Support, Secure Payment Processor, and Privacy Protection.

 ![QualityTree](images/QualityTree.png)